Elsie Knocker: Hospital service and first marriage

-After training at the Children's Hip Hospital at Sevenoaks, she married Leslie Duke Knocker in 1906, with whom she had a son, Kenneth Duke, a year later.
+After training at the Emily Jackson Children's Hip Hospital in Sevenoaks, she married Leslie Duke Knocker in 1906, with whom she had a son, Kenneth Duke, a year later.
 But the marriage failed and, soon after she was divorced, she began training as a midwife at Queen Charlotte's Hospital.
 Since being divorced was a status frowned upon in Edwardian England, Knocker invented the myth that her husband had died in Java, leaving her a widow.

 Being a divorcee/widow and single mother, however, hardly kept Knocker away from her passions.
 She became an ardent amateur motorbike enthusiast and when riding wore a dark green leather skirt and long leather coat buttoned all the way down with a belt "to keep it all together" designed by Dunhill.
 She earned the name "Gypsy" because of her love of the open road and membership of the Gypsy Motorcycle Club.
 She possessed a number of motorbikes including a Scott, a Douglas solo, and a Chater-Lea with a sidecar which would travel with her to the Western Front.